rahulw1981/OTP-/README.md

 # OTP-
 This repository is for an OTP send via mail and SMS .
 <br>
-Autor - Rahul Siddharthgit  Wankhede
+Autor - Rahul Siddharth  Wankhede